-Rental property owners are entitled to create their own pet policies, but what happens when a tenant comes to you requesting that a you change your policy to accommodate their service animal?
+Rental property owners are entitled to create their own pet policies, but what happens when a tenant comes to you requesting that you change your policy to accommodate their service animal?

 Unfortunately there seems to be a lot of ambiguity regarding a landlord’s responsibility for accommodating service animals on their rental property.
-In order to stay on top of this situation, landlords and property managers need to get educated on federal, state and local laws.
+In order to stay on top of this situation, landlords and property managers need to get educated on federal, state ,and local laws.

-Rather than face claims of discriminatory behavior, you will benefit from learning the different types of assistance animals and the what conditions make it possible for a tenant to require you rent to him and his animal.
+Rather than face claims of discriminatory behavior, you will benefit from learning about the different types of assistance animals and what conditions make it possible for a tenant to require you rent to him and his animal.

 Simply put, you have to allow service animals in your rental property if the tenant or applicant qualifies for reasonable accommodation and if they have a verifiable need for an assistance animal.